 There are several types of complex data breaches, and new ones appear every day, sometimes on the way back.

 By far, the most effective way to defend against all forms of cyber attacks is to install a network with a firewall.
-In addition, the firewall system prevents significant damage from brute force attacks on the network or corporate systems.
+This system prevents significant damage from brute force attacks on the network or corporate systems.

 Interestingly, Windows and Mac OS X have their own firewalls, named Windows Firewall and Mac Firewall.
 Your router should also have a built in firewall to prevent attacks on your network.